LiDDA: Data Driven Attribution at LinkedIn: Experimentation Results

 \subsubsection{Inverse Propensity Weighting}

-From the experimentation data, we can calculate $\hat{P}_1(Y=1|S=S_1)$ and $\hat{P}_0(Y=1|S=S_1-\mathcal{T}^h)$ easily, by simply counting percentage of conversion in the treatment and control group.
-In order to obtain estimate of $P_1(Y=1|S=S_1-\mathcal{T}^h)$, we use inverse propensity weighting (IPW)\cite{hernan2006estimating}.
+From the experimentation data, we can calculate $\hat{P}_1(Y=1|S=S_1)$ and $\hat{P}_0(Y=1|S=S_1-\mathcal{T}^h)$ easily, by simply counting percentage of conversions in the treatment and control group.
+In order to obtain an estimate of $P_1(Y=1|S=S_1-\mathcal{T}^h)$, we use inverse propensity weighting (IPW)\cite{hernan2006estimating}.
 Denote $e_i$ as the propensity score for member $i$ and $Z_i$ as the indicator for member $i$ receiving campaigns as in the treatment group (=1) and for being in the control group (=0).
-Denote $E_{M_i}$ as the member embeddings for member $i$ that is computed by LinkedIn.
+Denote $E_{M_i}$ as the member embeddings for member $i$ that are computed by LinkedIn.

 \textbf{Step 1}: Estimate each member's treatment propensity, and corresponding IPW

 \textbf{Step 2}: Compute the attribution

 by plugging in $\hat{P}_1(Y=1|S=S_1)=(\sum_{i:Z_i=1}Y_i)/(\sum_{i:Z_i=1}1)$, and